-When QAT approves the initiation of a project by a state agency, it will provide the agency with a schedule specifying the date by which the first Monitoring Report is to be submitted, and the frequency at which subsequent Monitoring Reports are to be submitted throughout the lifespan of the project.
+When QAT completes its review of the Business Case documents, it will provide the agency with a schedule specifying the date by which the first Monitoring Report is to be submitted, and the frequency at which subsequent Monitoring Reports are to be submitted throughout the lifespan of the project.
 QAT reserves the right to subsequently adjust the frequency of Monitoring Reports based on its assessment of the project's risk.

 Monitoring Reports are submitted to QAT throughout the implementation of major information resource projects.
-In addition, agencies are required to provide QAT with copies of third party quality assurance or independent verification and validation reports within 10 days of receipt.
+In addition, agencies are required to provide QAT with copies of third-party quality assurance or independent verification and validation reports within 10 days of request by QAT.
 QAT monitors these reports for increases to project cost and scope; delays with regards to the project's schedule; and impairments to the quality of the goods or services provided.
 If a project experiences substantial cost, schedule, or scope increases, the agency is required to submit an updated Business Case and Business Case Workbook to QAT and an explanation of the increases within 30 days.

 Additional requirements apply to change orders and amendments that significantly alter the cost of a contract for a major information resources project.
-If an amendment or change order for a major information resources project increases the value of a relevant contract by 10 percent or more from its initial value, that amendment is required to be reviewed and approved by QAT prior to its execution.
-QAT may provide feedback on the amendment, or may waive the review and approval requirement.
-Such amendments or change orders are not valid without written QAT approval.
+If an amendment or change order for a major information resources project increases the value of a relevant contract by 10 percent or more from its initial value, that amendment is required to be reviewed by QAT prior to its execution.
+QAT may provide feedback on the amendment or may waive the review.